domuspopus/overwatch-4v4-all-heroes/README.md

 CODE: 48CYD

-Differences from the [original script](https://github.com/domuspopus/overwatch-4v4-all-heroes/blob/48df90949be856888b5e3db5ca1917e87e950997/main.ow) which is often used in Overwatch 2:
+Main differences from the [original script](https://github.com/domuspopus/overwatch-4v4-all-heroes/blob/48df90949be856888b5e3db5ca1917e87e950997/main.ow) which is often used in Overwatch 2:

 - All new Overwatch 2 heroes are included.
 - Ana can nano herself if no target is selected.
 - Hammond can grapple onto thin air.
 - Junkrat can ult mid-air.
 - D.Va does not have never-ending nukes.
-- Several tanks have reduced HP.
-- Moira and Roadhog start without an ultimate ready.
 - Heroes wont fly too far away from map.
+- Several overly tanky characters have reduced HP.

 ![preview](preview.jpg)